 The following is a summary of the condition assessment of major equipment at McKee Run as presented by the NAES corporation staff.
-Units 1 and 2 will be decommissioned in 2017; therefore, major maintenance and capital projects have been and will be limited for these units in the near future.
+Units 1 and 2 will be decommissioned in 2017; therefore, major maintenance and capital projects have been and will be limited for these units soon.
 Burns & McDonnell made no internal assessments of equipment during the facility tour.

 XL Insurance completes inspections of the Electric Division production facilities on an annual basis.
-After each inspection the insurance provider issues a report detailing its risk reduction recommendations.
-No new recommendations were made this year.
+After each inspection, the insurance provider issues a report detailing its risk reduction recommendations.
+Burns & McDonnell has not received the insurance inspection report from XL Insurance based on the inspection conducted on March 9, 2017.